Baixada Santista Light Rail

-Baixada Santista LRT (VLT da Baixada Santista) is a light rail transit system which operates in 2 cities in the Baixada Santista, state of São Paulo.
+The Baixada Santista LRT (VLT da Baixada Santista) is a light rail transit system which operates in two cities in the Baixada Santista region, in the Brazilian state of São Paulo.
 It is operated by Consórcio BR Mobilidade.

-It is composed by only one line, which has 15 stations and 11.5 km of extension.
+It is composed of two lines.
+Line 1 has 15 stations and 11.5 km of track, while Line 2 has 26 stations (14 shared with Line 1) and 4.3 km of dedicated track.
 The system began operating on 31 January 2016.
-A second stretch of the system, composed by 14 stations and 8 km of extension, is under construction.
+A second stretch of the system, composed of 14 stations and 8 km of extension, is under construction.

-Currently, it attends only the cities of Santos and São Vicente, but the cities of Cubatão and Praia Grande are planning future branches of the system.
+Currently, it serves only the cities of Santos and São Vicente, but the cities of Cubatão and Praia Grande are planning future branches of the system.

 History

-The project of Baixada Santista LRT emerged as a way for the Government of São Paulo to reuse the tracks the central area of São Vicente and Santos inherited from FEPASA and built by Sorocabana, which operated in this stretch the Intra Metropolitan Train between 1990 and 1999, and was used for cargo transportation until January 2008.
+The project of the Baixada Santista LRT emerged as a way for the Government of São Paulo to reuse the tracks the central area of São Vicente and Santos inherited from FEPASA and built by Sorocabana, which operated in this stretch the Intra Metropolitan Train between 1990 and 1999, and was used for cargo transportation until January 2008.

 On 29 May 2013, the construction of the first stretch of the LRT began after a ceremony with Governor Geraldo Alckmin, of President of Legislative Assembly of São Paulo Samuel Moreira, and other authorities.
 Previously, Alesp had approved a bill that authorized the State Government to contract a loan with financial institutes controlled by the Union, by the cost of R$ 400 million (US$ 185.1 million, as of 2013), so it could be invested in the project of the system.

 On 22 May 2014, the first Vossloh Tramlink vehicle for the system arrived in the Port of Santos.
 The train, made in Valencia, is formed from seven modules and has capacity up to 400 passengers.
 On 6 June 2014, Governor Geraldo Alckmin opened the first 5 stations of the LRT system, besides it was not operational: Mascarenhas de Moraes, São Vicente, Antônio Emmerich, Nossa Senhora das Graças and José Monteiro.
 The first test was made on 30 August 2014 in a stretch of 1 km, between stations Nossa Senhora das Graças and José Monteiro.
 Some details and the reaction of the composition were observed by Brazilian and foreign technicians.

 On 18 November 2014, the LRT supervised operation began, which consisted of a trip of 10 minutes between stations Antônio Emmerich and Mascarenhas de Moraes.
 This operation was destinated to students of public and private institutions, groups previously registered and local residents.
 On 27 April 2015, the precursor operation began, with no charge, between stations Mascarenhas de Moraes and João Ribeiro.
 In this mode of operation, two composition operated from Mondays to Fridays, between 1PM to 4PM, with average speed of 20 km/h in a stretch of more than 6 km.